 Ensure that all chemical waste is disposed of properly.

-What is the first rule of lab safety?
+What is the most important lab safety rule?